markrickert/App-Display-Page/readme.txt

 Please visit http://www.mohawkapps.com/checkout-helper/ for a working example.

 == Changelog ==

+= 1.4 =
+* New min required wordpresss version: 2.7
+* Added round corners for modern browsers on the app icons.
+* Legit settings page now.
+No more hacking at the plugin file.

 = 1.3.1 =
 * Fixed bug where apps with zero ratings would display the ratings text incorrectly.